Coronavirus Vaccine Updates: Debate over how to stop virus surge in upper Midwest

 NYC students opting-in

-51,000 students have opted back into NYC public schools to finish out the school year.
+City officials say 51,000 students have opted back into New York City public schools to finish out the school year.
 Students returning in all grades will return on April 26.

-Sidelined last year due to COVID, the Met Gala is returning -- twice

-The Met Gala is coming back.
-Actually, twice.
-The Metropolitan Museum of Art announced Monday that the annual high-wattage celebration of both fashion and celebrity - canceled last year because of the pandemic - will return in person, first in September, then again in 2022 in its usual slot of the first Monday in May.

 When did you realize the COVID pandemic changed everything?